Expungement Eligibility Timeframes

 Expungement Court Hearings

 Must I Appear Before a Judge to Set Aside a Conviction?
-If you or your attorney properly investigated your case, there should be no need to appear for a hearing before a judge.
+If you or your expungement attorney properly investigated your case, there should be no need to appear for a hearing before a judge.
 A set aside in Oregon is fairly black and white.
-You are eligible or you are not.
-It is a waste of…
+You are eligible for expungement or you are not.
+It is…

 Read More